MHStadler/COMP66090_PredictingPsA/README.md

 The Smote directoy contains our implementation of the SMOTE [2] and BorderlineSMOTE [3] algorithms

-Lastly, the ModelTraining directoy contains our code for training our models in cross validation & external validation, as well as the code for evaluation.
+Lastly, the ModelTraining directoy contains our code for feature selection and for training our models in cross validation & external validation, as well as the code for evaluation.

 [1] Levina, Elizaveta, and Peter J. Bickel.
 "Maximum likelihood estimation of intrinsic dimension."
 Advances in neural information processing systems.
 2005.
 [2] Chawla, Nitesh V., et al. "SMOTE: synthetic minority over-sampling technique."
 Journal of artificial intelligence research 16 (2002): 321-357.